bankforall/.github/profile/README.md

 The platform will enable them to access loans, as well as share resources and knowledge with each other, thereby creating a sustainable community.

-## What is peer share and micro-finance?
-...

 ## Contributing

 you can contribute to this project by forking the repository and cloning below